Use the Field extractions page in Manager

 - Update permissions for field extractions.
 Field extractions created through the Interactive Field Extractor and the Field extractions page are initially only available to their creators until they are shared with others.

 - Delete field extractions, if your app-level permissions enable you to do so, and if they are not default extractions that were delivered with the product.
 Default knowledge objects cannot be deleted.
-For more information about deleting knowledge objects, see "Disable or delete knowledge objects" in this manual.
+For more information about deleting knowledge objects, see "Curate Splunk knowledge with Manager" in this manual.

 If you have "write" permissions for a particular search-time field extraction, the Field extractions page enables you to: